 But market watchers are in for deluge of data on Thursday, including July retail salesand industrial production, both of which are expected to show growth.
 The August Philadelphia Fed index, the NAHB housing market indicator and weekly jobless numbers are also due for release.

-quarter-point cut at the Fed’s next meeting on Sept.
+A quarter-point cut at the Fed’s next meeting on Sept.
 18 is now almost fully priced.
 Markets see one chance in four of a larger 50-basis-point rate cut next month.

 4. U.K. data